-Facebook does not allow the use of inaccurate or misleading information in order to collect likes, followers or shares as part of its anti-spam policy.
-It also removes profiles that impersonate other people.
+Facebook does not allow the use of inaccurate or misleading information in order to collect likes, followers or shares as part of its anti-spam policy.81 It also removes profiles that impersonate other people.82

-In response to the challenge of 'fake news', Facebook started working with fact-checking organisations in 2016 in order to put in place a 'fake news' labelling system.
-90 Under this new initiative, readers were able to alert Facebook that a story might be false.
+In response to the challenge of 'fake news', Facebook started working with fact-checking organisations in 2016 in order to put in place a 'fake news' labelling system.83 Under this new initiative, readers were able to alert Facebook that a story might be false.
 If enough people reported that story as fake, it was then sent to trusted third-party fact-checkers.
-If the story was deemed unreliable, it became publicly flagged as "disputed by third-party fact checkers" and a warning appears when users decide to share it.
-91 Following criticism that this system was not effective, 92 Facebook decided to replace public flags with "related articles" to provide more context to stories reported as inaccurate.
-93
+If the story was deemed unreliable, it became publicly flagged as "disputed by third-party fact checkers" and a warning appears when users decide to share it.84 Following criticism that this system was not effective, 85 Facebook decided to replace public flags with "related articles" to provide more context to stories reported as inaccurate.86

 In 2018, Facebook announced that it would seek to tackle 'fake news' and 'clickbait' by no longer prioritising Pages or public content in its News Feed.
-Rather, it would prioritise content published by family and friends or content rated as trustworthy by the Facebook community.
-More emphasis would be placed on news that people find informative and news that is relevant to people's local community.
-Meanwhile, Facebook has explained that it has been hunting down 'fake' accounts and worked with government and civil society partners to defend its platform from "malicious interference," particularly during elections.
-Also, it is strengthening its enforcement of its ad policies and continues to create new tools to help its users better understand the context of the articles in its News Feed.
+Rather, it would prioritise content published by family and friends87 or content rated as trustworthy by the Facebook community.
+88 More emphasis would be placed on news that people find informative and news that is relevant to people's local community.
+89 Meanwhile, Facebook has explained that it has been hunting down 'fake' accounts and worked with government and civil society partners to defend its platform from

-&lt;sup>88 Facebook Community Standards, Spam.
+81 Facebook Community Standards, Spam.

-&lt;sup>89 Facebook Community Standards, Misrepresentation.
+82 Facebook Community Standards, Misrepresentation.
 Facebook justifies these rules and its real-name policy by reference to the need for trust and accountability on its platform.

-The Guardian, Facebook to begin flagging fake news in response to mounting criticism, 15 December 2016.
-Ibid.
+83 The Guardian, Facebook to begin flagging fake news in response to mounting criticism, 15 December 2016.
+84 Ibid.

-The Guardian, Facebook promised to tackle fake news.
+85 The Guardian, Facebook promised to tackle fake news.
 But the evidence shows it's not working, 16 May 2017.

-Facebook Newsroom, Replacing Disputed Flags With Related Articles, 20 December 2017.
+86 Facebook Newsroom, Replacing Disputed Flags With Related Articles, 20 December 2017.

-&lt;sup>94 Facebook Newsroom, Bringing People Closer Together, 11 January 2018.
+87 Facebook Newsroom, Bringing People Closer Together, 11 January 2018.

-Facebook Newsroom, Helping Ensure News on Facebook Is From Trusted Sources, 19 January 2018.
-Ibid.
+88 Facebook Newsroom, Helping Ensure News on Facebook Is From Trusted Sources, 19 January 2018.
+89 Ibid.